Paladin/Marshall/README.md

 # Marshall

 Marshall is a javascript library based on Toomas R&#246;mer's jsPgnViewer library (http://www.pgnview.com) which he licensed under the apache 2.0 license.
-For the sake of consistency, this is also licensed under th apache license.
+For the sake of consistency, this is also licensed under the apache license.

 ##Why another one?